Alexander Henry Haliday: Technique

 Haliday worked mainly with very small insects.
-Study of the tiny parts required dissection, glass slide mounting, and a very high quality microscope.
+Study of the tiny parts required dissection, glass slide mounting, and a very high-quality microscope.
 He acquired his equipment from the London microscopist Andrew Pritchard.
-Whole specimens were mounted on card using gum, the card being transfixed by an entomological pin of German manufacture.
+Whole specimens were mounted on a card using gum, the card being transfixed by an entomological pin of German manufacture.

 Since the descriptions were necessarily based on more than one specimen are sometimes ambiguous (based on more than one species).
 Collecting and general methodology followed the instructions given by George Samouelle in The entomologist's useful compendium; or, An introduction to the knowledge of British insects, comprising the best means of obtaining and preserving them, and a description of the apparatus generally used and Abel Ingpen's manual Instructions for collecting, rearing, and preserving British & foreign insects: also for collecting and preserving crustacea and shells.
 On collecting trips he used a Coddington lens.

 Collection

 Haliday's collection comprising 78 boxes was presented by Trinity of Ireland College to the Museum of Science and Art (now the National Museum of Ireland) in 1882, twelve years after Haliday's death.
 The dating of the parts of the collection is confusing but the bulk of it was put together before 1860.
 Although the collection was damaged, and substantial portions of it have been lost, it remains a very large insect collection.
 The bulk of the material collected by Haliday himself is in the orders Hymenoptera and Diptera.
 The undamaged Hymenoptera material is laid out in numbered blocks of systematised taxa, usually disparate groups (representing species) disposed below the appropriate generic name.
 Most of Haliday's specimens are from Ireland, however several of them are from England, Scotland, and Italy.
 In addition to the specialist collections of Hymenoptera and Diptera, there is Haliday's own general collection (mainly Coleoptera), and a large body of material added to the collection by other entomologists.
 The largest single source of donations to the collection was Francis Walker, the London entomologist with whom Haliday had a career-long association.
-The Walker addition was made up mostly of Hymenoptera and Diptera insects, however it contained insects of most other orders, especially Coleoptera and Thysanoptera.
-Other collectors represented are John Curtis, James Charles Dale, Jean Antoine Dours, Arnold Förster or Foerster, Hermann Loew, Fernandino Maria Piccioli, G.T.Rudd, William Wilson Saunders, JamesFrancis Stephens, and Thomas Vernon Wollaston.
+The Walker addition was made up mostly of Hymenoptera and Diptera insects, however, it contained insects of most other orders, especially Coleoptera and Thysanoptera.
+Other collectors represented are John Curtis, James Charles Dale, Jean Antoine Dours, Arnold Förster or Foerster, Hermann Loew, Fernandino Maria Piccioli, G.T.Rudd, William Wilson Saunders, James Francis Stephens, and Thomas Vernon Wollaston.
 The collection also includes a considerable amount of material taken by Charles Darwin on the Beagle Voyage.